samuelblack11/samuelblack11/README.md

-<h2>Full Stack Engineering & Continuous Innovation with Sam</h2>
+<h2>Full Stack Engineering & Supply Chain Innovation with Sam</h2>

-Fueled by a sense of urgency and dedicated to continuous learning, I have a keen eye for the latest technological trends, which has driven my dynamic career as a Data and Full Stack Software Engineer over the past five years.
+Driven by a sense of urgency and continuous learning, I combine full stack software engineering with a strong foundation in supply chain analytics.
+My passion for technological trends has fueled my dynamic journey across these fields over the past five years, applying cutting-edge techniques both professionally and in personal projects.

 ---

-I'm a Data and Full Stack Software Engineer with 5+ years experience working both independently and leading teams for medium sized businesses.
-My technical skills come with a strong operations background from a fast-paced environment.
-This has made me highly technical, detail-oriented, and expeditious.
-I now apply this to mobile and desktop software development.
-I enjoy continuously learning new technologies and putting them into practice in passion projects like the ones listed below.
-Please message me on <a href="https://www.linkedin.com/in/sam-black-26046343/">Linkedin</a> to learn more or discuss opportunities to work together.
+I'm a Senior Manager of Supply Chain Analytics with 5+ years of experience working independently and leading teams for medium-sized businesses.
+My strong operations background in fast-paced environments has honed my technical and analytical skills, making me highly detail-oriented and efficient in problem-solving.
+Outside of my professional role, I apply my expertise to full stack software development for mobile and desktop applications, continuously learning and experimenting with new technologies in passion projects like those listed below.
+Feel free to message me on <a href="https://www.linkedin.com/in/sam-black-26046343/">LinkedIn</a>  to learn more or explore opportunities to collaborate.

 <h2>Languages</h2>
 <p align="left">